solhong/AI_NLP_projects/clickpredictionAI.md

 ### AI model accuracy:
-The best model showed 100% accuracy in validation, 96% accuracy in training.
 The model showed 100% Validation accuracy, 96% Training accuracy.
 Validation Loss is less than Training Loss.
 In general, the training accuracy is higher than the validation accuracy, so cross-validation is required.
 The problem may be caused by the validation set had mostly 'easy' cases to predict.
 I tried to see if cross-validation was possible in Peltarion, but I couldn't find a way, so there was a limit.
 However, before running the product advertisement, I was able to check whether the ad will be clicked by entering the information of the expected target user and the ad headline.
 I think that if we collect more user data and train it, we can create a more reliable model.

 ![image](https://user-images.githubusercontent.com/89971178/131818659-1b58aa8c-f9fc-4f85-8d06-242aedcff1cc.png)
 ![image](https://user-images.githubusercontent.com/89971178/131818670-16be75f1-2ce6-4dc3-b4f1-bb998cdfd1a0.png)